 Before you start your zero-based budget (or any other budget, for that matter), it’s important to understand the pros and cons of using this system

 If you’re dealing with a lot of debt, this method could help you allocate extra funds to pay off that debt.
-Similarly, if you want to save up for a vacation, a home, or some other major purchase, knowing how much money you have to spend and identifying where you could cut your spending could help you put extra aside
+Similarly, if you want to save up for a vacation, a home, or some other major purchase, knowing how much money you have to spend and identifying where you could cut your spending could help you put extra money aside.

 By making sure that your budget zeroes out at the end of the month and does not go into the negative, you can avoid getting into more debt.

-One pitfall of zero-based budgeting is that it doesn’t always take seasonal expenses into account.
+One con of zero-based budgeting is that it doesn’t always take seasonal expenses into account.
 For example, during the winter you might spend extra money on your heating bill.
 That money needs to come from somewhere, and finding the cash to cover the expense could throw your budget off track.
 Similarly, during the holidays, you’re likely to spend extra on gifts and your budget may not account for that.

 Unforeseen costs like car repairs, medical expenses, and other unexpected expenses are also hard to anticipate and could be a budgeting obstacle.
-So in short, if you’re planning to do a zero-based budget, it’s critical that you put some of your monthly income aside for such expenses so that you can cover them as they come up
+So in short, if you’re planning to do a zero-based budget, it’s critical that you put some of your monthly income aside for such expenses so that you can cover them as they come up.

 Is zero-based budgeting the solution, or do you need more help?

 If you are struggling with your expenditures, making a zero-based budget will help you get a handle on your situation.
 But it might be time to take further action.
 If you are struggling with debt, Freedom Debt Relief is here to help you understand your options for dealing with your debt, including our debt settlement program.
 Our Certified Debt Consultants can help you find a solution that will put you on the path to a better financial future.
 Find out if you qualify right now.